chibitofu/Insightful/README.md

 ###About

-Insight aggregates text and pushes it into the Watson PI API, this allows us to describe the personality of a group of people to describe the personality of groups talking about a trending twitter topic, user or string, or generally any text (1000 character - 25000 character) entered by the user.
+Insight aggregates text and pushes it into the Watson PI API, this allows us to describe the personality of a group of people to describe the personality of groups talking about a trending twitter topic, user or string, or generally any text (200 character - 25000 character) entered by the user.
 A switch at the bottom will allow you to select Twitter or other.
 The produced personalities are transformed into Myers Briggs types, and visualized via D3 tools.
 If a user logs in to our validated login we’ll give the option of saving previous personality profiles, showing recent profiles and commenting on them.

+###Team

+Jonathan: Project Manger, Watson api, Twitter api, documentation.
+Erika: Git Master, Comments, Styling, Modals.
+Rachel: Styling, Login, Sign up, User Profiles, Favorites.
+Erin: Wireframes, D3, Home Page, Results Page, Styling, Logo Design.

 ###Installation

 The Social Personality App inputs text into the REST API on the IBM Watson™ Developer Cloud, and allow you to view and favorite these results.
 To enable the API, you have to register for the IBM Bluemix™ beforehand, make the services effective, and relate them to your ENV file.
 <ol>
 	<li> Register with Bluemix at: http://www.ibm.com/cloud-computing/bluemix/
 *Be sure to complete registration all the way through to account validation for email address.* </li>